-HANS HOFMANN (1880 – 1966) was an artist of German origin; later in his artistic life he became a leading painter in American Abstract Expressionism in New York, famous for his expressive, energetic art and his innovative ideas for creating modern painting like his concept of ‘Push Pull’.
-A famous Color Field painting is his work ‘The Gate’, he painted circa 1959.
-Hofmann as senior artist was an important art teacher for Abstract Expressionist painters like Lee Krasner, Joan Mitchell, Frankenthaler and Larry Rivers.
+Hans Hofmann (1880 – 1966), quotes on painting art and stories on his life by the German-born American artist.
+Hofmann was an famous senior-artist & a leading painter in American Abstract Expressionism in New York.
+He became famous for his expressive, energetic colorful art and his innovative ideas for creating modern painting like his ‘Push Pull’ concept.
+A famous Color Field painting is Hofmann’s art work ‘The Gate’, he painted circa 1959.
+Hans Hofmann was an important art teacher for Abstract Expressionist painters like Lee Krasner, Joan Mitchell, Frankenthaler and Larry Rivers.

-* At the bottom biography facts & art links for Hans Hofmann.
-When you enjoy his quotes, please share them on Facebook, Google +1 or Twitter; – the editor.
+* At the bottom short biography story facts & selected art links for the famous American artist Hans Hofmann.

 his artist quotes